43 New Road, Brixham, Devon

 A bold and unusual design, prominent in the townscape of the conservation area, and with a semicircular seating plan which reflects the liturgical changes of the second Vatican Council.
 The car park on the roof is possibly unique in an ecclesiastical context.

-The church stands on an awkward site which slopes steeply up from the roadside.
+On an awkward site which slopes steeply up from the roadside.
 The main body of the church is composed of two box-like volumes set side by side, one taller than the other, steel framed and clad in rendered concrete, and with pre-cast concrete floors and roofs.
 The larger volume contains a parish hall on the ground floor with the main church space above.
 The smaller volume contains the main entrance stair and the baptistery.
 A square tower with a square lantern top rises from the rear of the baptistery block.
-The slope of the ground means that there is access from the rear of the site to the roof of the main church, which is used for car-parking.
+The slope of the ground means that there is access from the rear of the site to the roof of the main church, which is used for car parking.

 Architect: Evans, Powell and Powell

 Conservation Area: Yes